niplav/site/daygame_cost_benefit.md

 assume that in the beginning, "dates" simply referred to "first date".
 It still seems to be coherent.

+Note that these numbers are just stats some guys wrote on the internet, usual qualifiers about the accuracy of these values apply.

 #### Roy Walker

 [Roy Walker](https://roywalkerdaygame.wordpress.com/):